Threadstone-Wiki/Threadstone-Wiki/pages/chunk/savestate.md

 which means that it takes much longer for chunks to leave the cache if the cache contains savestated chunks.

 ## Virus flying machine
-Samnrad, Earthcomputer, Pingu and Xyor made a flying machine version of savestates called the virus flying machine: https://www.youtube.com/watch?v=ybr9WtJ-NeE
+Samnrad, Earthcomputer, Pingu and Xyor made a flying machine version of savestates called the [virus flying machine](https://www.youtube.com/watch?v=ybr9WtJ-NeE).